 Commentators focused on, then dismissed, the \$23.7 trillion total, since the amount actually deployed, via loans, equity infusions, and guarantees, was considerably less (and some have used other approaches to compute the amount on offer and have come up with lower figures.
-One September 2009 tally, for instance, comes to a \$11.6 trillion result36).
+One September 2009 tally, for instance, comes to a \$11.6 trillion result).

 But that argument misses the true significance of the \$23.7 trillion figure.
 That was the amount that could have been deployed in this crisis.
 Even if the authority for some of these facilities is expiring, it would take little effort to revive them.
 A massive safety net has been created for the financial services industry.
 And the amount currently in use, \$3 trillion, is hardly small change.
-Moreover, of that amount, only \$477 billion, or 16% of the funds deployed, went to programs arguably targeting individuals, a stark reminder of whose interests are really being served by these rescues.37
+Moreover, of that amount, only \$477 billion, or 16% of the funds deployed, went to programs arguably targeting individuals, a stark reminder of whose interests are really being served by these rescues.

 Despite the de facto ownership and extensive welfare program, the United States treated the financiers with kid gloves.
 By contrast, countries like Norway, Finland, and Sweden, whose responses to their early 1990s banking crises are widely touted as models, cut their underwater banks no slack.
 All three countries sacked the management and boards of failed institutions and installed replacements.
 They did not micromanage, but instead set strict targets for restructuring the balance sheets, cutting costs, and improving risk controls.
-They also took steps to improve supervision and regulation.38 Similarly, General Motors and Chrysler were both required to produce extensive plans describing how they would mend their ways, and the CEO of GM was ousted.
+They also took steps to improve supervision and regulation.
+Similarly, General Motors and Chrysler were both required to produce extensive plans describing how they would mend their ways, and the CEO of GM was ousted.
 By contrast, the financial services industry, which has received vastly greater subsidies, has had virtually no demands made of it.

 Instead, we have institutionalized a dangerous arrangement, that of socialized losses and privatized gains, a "heads I win, tails you lose" setup, a looter's wet dream.
 This welfare for the financier class is far more pernicious than the ordinary sort of dole.
 There all you have at risk is the money you hand out through formal programs.
 You know what the maximum damage might be.
 But here, the unrepentant banksters can carry on as before, take outsized risks, and pay themselves richly until they blow themselves up again.
-There is no mechanism to claw back their inappropriately won gains, probably the best method, save criminal sanctions, to discourage them from going back to their destructive practices (more accurately destructive to everyone else but them).39 internal contradictions in order to preserve the illusion that the government was tacking the banking mess.
-Not only are subsidies even worse than the skeptics had predicted, they are not even going to banks, the supposed object of this exercise.
+There is no mechanism to claw back their inappropriately won gains, probably the best method, save criminal sanctions, to discourage them from going back to their destructive practices (more accurately destructive to everyone else but them).

 We've hit the point where handouts are going to financiers without providing any benefit to the supposed objects of the exercise, namely, bank balance sheets.
-When the PPIP program to offload toxic loans finally did its first transaction, in September 2009, the results appear to be the worst of all possible worlds: the Obama administration pressing forward with an initiative rife with

-The PPIP was designed to give investors incentives to buy dud assets from banks, with the clear hope that the prices realized would be well above market levels, hence reducing the losses banks already had on their books but had not realized.
-But the first transaction was done not with a viable bank, but with one that failed months ago and was in the hands of the FDIC!40 As economics commentator James Kwak explains:
+When the PPIP program to offload toxic loans finally did its first transaction, in September 2009, the results appear to be the worst of all possible worlds: the Obama administration pressing forward with an initiative rife with The PPIP was designed to give investors incentives to buy dud assets from banks, with the clear hope that the prices realized would be well above market levels, hence reducing the losses banks already had on their books but had not realized.
+But the first transaction was done not with a viable bank, but with one that failed months ago and was in the hands of the FDIC!
+As economics commentator James Kwak explains: